ejames9/elementsJS/md/elementsJSIODocs.md

 								});
 ```

 ##### It's best not to get too complex with this syntax, as 1.
 That is not its' intended use, and 2.
-[There are much easier ways to add a large amount of HTML to a document)[#tempLit-func).
+[There are much easier ways to add a large amount of HTML to a document](#tempLit-func).

 #### Further Examples